Satindar31/Satindar31/README.md

 Fullstack Dev
 -------------

 I started programming in 2020 with HTML/CSS/JS.
-I have over the years worked with different technologies such as React, Nextjs, Nuxt, Unity 3D, C# nad more!
+I have over the years worked with different technologies such as React, Nextjs, Nuxt, Unity 3D, C# and more!

 *   🌍  I'm based in Greater Noida, UP
 *   🖥️  See my portfolio at [satindar.is-a.dev](http:/satindar.is-a.dev)